 He did make his long track World Cup debut that season and competed at the World Sprint Championships where he was the second-ranked Canadian man.
 Choosing to focus on dentistry school, St-Jean missed the first half of the 2014-15 World Cup season.
 But he returned to a full competition schedule in 2015-16, winning two gold medals in the non-Olympic team sprint to go with his individual breakthrough.

 He also competed at his first World Single Distances Championships, finishing as the top Canadian man in the 1000m.
 As a young short track speed skater, St-Jean competed at the world junior championships in 2011 and 2012, winning relay bronze at the former and 500m bronze at the latter.
 In May 2017, St-Jean had to deal with a herniated disc, but earned a spot on Canada’s fall World Cup team and won a gold medal in the team sprint.
+In his Olympic debut at PyeongChang 2018, he was the top-ranked Canadian man in the 1000m, finishing 11th.

 A little more about Alexandre